Anthony Franciosa

-Anthony George Franciosa (né Papaleo; October 25, 1928 – January 19, 2006) was an American actor most often billed as Tony Franciosa at the height of his career.
+Anthony George Franciosa (/frænsiˈoʊsə/; né Papaleo; October 25, 1928 – January 19, 2006), also billed as Tony Franciosa, was an American actor.
 He began his career on stage and made a breakthrough portraying the brother of the drug addict in the play A Hatful of Rain, which earned him a nomination for the Tony Award for Best Featured Actor in a Play.
-He reprised his role in its subsequent film adaptation, for which he won the 1957 Venice Film Festival Award for Best Actor, and was nominated for the Academy Award for Best Actor in a Leading Role.
+He reprised his role in its subsequent film adaptation, for which he won the 1957 Venice Film Festival Award for Best Actor, and was nominated for the Academy Award for Best Actor.

-After relocating to Hollywood he made numerous feature films, including A Face in the Crowd (1957), The Long, Hot Summer (1958), and Career (1959), for which he won the Golden Globe for Best Actor.
-In television, he played lead roles in five television series: the sitcom Valentine's Day (1964–65), drama The Name of the Game (1968–71), Search (1972–73), Matt Helm (1975), and Finder of Lost Loves (1984).
-Later in his career, he acted primarily in Europe, starring in the erotic drama The Cricket (1980) and Dario Argento's giallo Tenebrae (1982).
+After relocating to Hollywood he made numerous feature films, including A Face in the Crowd (1957), The Long, Hot Summer (1958), and Career (1959), the latter for which he won the Golden Globe for Best Actor.
+On television, he played lead roles in five television series: the sitcom Valentine's Day (1964–65), drama The Name of the Game (1968–71), Search (1972–73), Matt Helm (1975), and Finder of Lost Loves (1984).
+Later in his career, he acted primarily in Italy, starring in the erotic drama The Cricket (1980) and Dario Argento's giallo Tenebrae (1982).

-Early life
+Early life and education

 He was born in the Little Italy district of New York to an Italian-American family.
 His grandparents emigrated from Melfi, Basilicata, southern Italy, in 1890.
 His parents separated when he was one and he was raised by his mother and aunt, adopting his mother's maiden name Franciosa.

 After high school, he worked as a welder, ship steward and cook.
 At age 18 he was doing free dancing lessons at the YMCA, where he was offered a role in a production of The Seagull, and the experience made him want to be an actor.
+He studied privately for two years with Joseph Geigler.
+He then got a four-year scholarship at the Dramatic Workshop, which led to the New York Repertory Theatre.

 Career

 Theatre

-Franciosa studied privately for two years with Joseph Geigler.
-He got a four-year scholarship at the Dramatic Workshop which led to the New York Repertory Theatre.

 In 1948, Franciosa joined the Cherry Lane Theatre Group off Broadway (at the same time as actress Bea Arthur).
 Within two years, he had been accepted as a member of the Actors Studio, which would prove an invaluable resource throughout his career but it would be a few years more before Franciosa could make a living from acting.
 In the meantime, he accepted a variety of jobs which included being a waiter, dishwasher, day laborer, and messenger boy at CBD.
 He worked in Theatre of the Sky on Lake Tahoe.
 In 1950 he was in a San Francisco production of Detective Story.

 In 1953, he made his Broadway debut in End as a Man alongside Ben Gazzara, and the following year in Wedding Breakfast (1954).

 Franciosa began guest starring on TV shows such as Studio One in Hollywood, Kraft Theatre, Ford Star Jubilee (an adaptation of This Happy Breed with Noël Coward), and Goodyear Playhouse.